 Our research projects

-The goal of this project is to reveal underlying mechanisms of brain plasticity that lead to functional recovery from stroke.
+The goal of this project is to reveal underlying mechanisms of brain plasticity that lead to functional connectivity and recovery from injury.

-This project provides critical insight into the fundamentals of functional connectivity and its role in brain plasticity following stroke, demonstrates the power of targeted, activity-dependent cortical stimulation to drive rehabilitative reorganization following stroke, and may have a profound impact on future therapeutic interventions for stroke and other neurological disorders.
+This project provides critical insight into the fundamentals of functional connectivity and its role in brain plasticity following injury, demonstrates the power of targeted, activity-dependent cortical stimulation to drive rehabilitative reorganization, and may have a profound impact on future therapeutic interventions for neurological disorders.

 The focus of this project is to develop a large-scale interface that provides stable access for optical stimulation and concurrent monitoring of neural activity by incorporating novel technological advances and multi-modal stimulation and recording.